gustavz/realtime_object_detection/README.md

 - run statistic tests on sets of images and get statistical information like mean and median fps, std dev and much more
 - create `timeline` files measuring the exact time consumption of each operation in your model
 - inspect, summarize, quantize, transform and benchmark models with the provided `scripts/`
+- Use this Repo as ROS Package. the detection subscirbes a ROS Image topic and publishes the detection as ROS Node.

 ## Inference: